The damaging effect of digital devices on eyes

-We conducted a survey across 2,000 parents in the UK with children aged between 2 and 16, to see which digital devices children use and how regularly they use them.
+We conducted a survey of 2,000 parents in the UK with children aged between the ages of 2 and 16, to see which digital devices children use and how regularly they use them.

 How long do children spend using digital devices?

 Digital devices are everywhere; from using computers at school, to watching TV at home or playing games on a smartphone.
 Almost half of the parents we surveyed agreed that their children were spending too much time using digital devices and said that 1-2 hours each day was an acceptable amount of time.
 But our findings show the actual time that children spend using digital devices may be significantly more than previously thought.

 According to our survey, children are spending an average of one hour per day on each of the following devices: personal computer, digital tablet (such as an iPad), games console and smartphone.
 They are also estimated to spend just over half an hour each on their e-readers (such as a Kindle), their MP3 players and on electronic learning devices.
 This is all on top of watching almost two hours of TV.
 Collectively, that’s over seven hours that children are spending looking at screens every day.